-9 We know the timeframe when it was the division of Abijah's turn to serve (for only two weeks).
+1 We know the timeframe when it was the division of Abijah's turn to serve (for only two weeks).
 Assuming that Elizabeth became pregnant as soon as Zacharias got home, we may deduce that Jesus was born in September/October (six months after John).

-24 Well after those days1 his wife Elizabeth became pregnant and stayed in seclusion five months.2 She kept saying, 25 "So that's what the Lord has done for me in the days3 when He concerned Himself to take away my reproach among the people!"4
+25 "So that's what the Lord has done for me in the days1 when He concerned Himself to take away my reproach among the people!"2 prospect of success was good.